taciturasa/attey-rb/README.md

 Are you *really, really* sure you want to???

 ### Yes!
-oi look at CONFIGURING.md you hec
+Take a look at CONFIGURING.md.

 ## Who made this?
+@taciturasa and @ry00001.

-Me, @ry00001, with help from @Seriell and @TrenchFroast.
+A derivative of ruborobo by @ry00001, @Seriell, and @TrenchFroast.

 ## Disclaimer
 Me or any of the other developers are not responsible for anything that happens to your computer while running this software.